getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

     - Duplicate aggregations can be merged asynchronously and should not impact the user-experience.
   - The cron should attempt to catch up sequentially.
 If the cron was down for `m` \* `n` hours and the interval is `n` hours then we will need to call the aggregation function `m` times.
     - If the process fails then it will restart from the previously stored max(to_ts).
+- Ryan Albrect asks: Can we extract the segment-0 replay_id, push it to a Kafka queue with a processing delay of 1 hour (the maximum length of a replay), and then aggregate the replay_id (after the delay) publishing it to our target table?
+  - This has the benefit of not needing a cron job to aggregate windows of time.
+    - We would be using point queries to pluck out the replays that need to be finalized.
+    - Additional metadata like project_id, timestamp could be passed to reduce the impact of the replay_id lookups.
+  - As far as I'm aware Kafka does not have a concept of delayed processing.
+It processes each message it receives in order as quicky as it is able.
+  - However, other technologies do have this concept.
+We could tell another process to schedule a message to the Kafka topic after `n` internal.
+    - We can use Celery to schedule a task with an ETA of 1 hour.
+  - The consumer receiving these messages would aggregate and then bulk-insert the replays.
+  - Possible problems:
+    - Because consumers can backlog we want to make sure all of our messages are published to the same topic.
+That way a long backlog on consumer `A` will not impact the ability of message `B` to aggregate the final replay object.
+    - This adds complexity to the consumer but not an unmanageable amount.
+    - The replay-events consumer is a Snuba consumer so we may encounter some minor procedural challenges that a consumer wholly owned by the replays team would not.
+    - Because our replay-events consumer is speedy enough I don't anticipate our "aggregation" messages to be significantly bottle-necked by our existing consumer code.

 # Selected Outcome